roman-milk/roman-milk.github.io/vanessas-dissonance.md

  As soon as Stanton and Trent came pumping her holes full of gooey cum, they were replaced by Tony and Curtis.
 Tony sat down on the couch and pulled her backwards onto his hard member sliding it into her pink gaping asshole.
 There was no resistance left from her anal ring and with her legs spread her pussy stood wide open.
 This lasted only a few seconds though as Curtis drove his 13" cock straight into her juicy cunt.
 Vanessa shrieked out loud.
 He was so much bigger than Stanton before and filled her cunt to its capacity.

  She would have never been able to take him in there if she hadn't been fisted before, she thought, thanking Curtis retrospectively for this favour.
 Again, she felt a little pride as there couldn't be a lot of girls able to take him balls deep in all three holes.
-Report_Story #3